Let WorkVT2.0 Help You Create Your Own Comeback Story

 What is WorkVT2.0?

 Vocational Rehabilitation (VR) is conducting a study called WorkVT2.0 for beneficiaries who receive Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 WorkVT2.0 is a unique opportunity to dream big around your career goals.
 The purpose of WorkVT2.0 is to assist individuals reach financial independence by replacing their SSI or SSDI benefits with a higher paycheck.
-Because it’s a research program, eligibility is limited to residents of Chittenden and Rutland counties who are SSI or SSDI beneficiaries between the ages of 18 and 58 with a history of working in the past 5 years.
+Because it’s a research program, eligibility is limited to residents of Chittenden, Rutland, Washington, Orleans and Northern Essex counties who are SSI or SSDI beneficiaries between the ages of 18 and 58 with a history of working in the past 5 years.
 Watch the brief video below to learn more.

 What is the benefit of enrolling?